JustusAdam/bt/README.md

 This list may expand if more programs become necessary for compiling graphs and images.

 Building the pdf is then simply a matter of running `./build.sh`.

+### Preview

+There is a preview of the compiled thesis pdf provided by the GitLab CI server.
+You can click on the latest (successful) build and use the download artefacts button.

+## Timetable

+- Begin working period: 31.
+May 2016
+- Status presentation: Mid July 2016
+- End working period: 21.
+August 2016